 The Key Note is 20 bucks worth of cool, and I’m planning on holding onto mine and passing a few out for Christmas.
 It’s not a great knife, the design isn’t innovative, but it’s not a bad knife in any way.
 If you look at it and like the design from a nerd’s perspective, then buy it.
 You’ll be satisfied.
 If the looks and design don’t grab you, I’d pass on it.

-- QUALITY KEYCHAIN KNIFE: Features a dual-purpose plain edge knife for cutting and scraping, liner lock, nail nick, starter tab, pocket clip, and removable keychain
+- QUALITY CRAFTED EDC KNIFE: Features a dual-purpose 1" plain edge blade for cutting and scraping, liner lock, nail nick, starter tab, pocket clip, and removable keychain for versatile everyday carry

-- SURVIVAL GEAR AND EQUIPMENT: Ergonomic handle with aluminum scales for corrosion resistance; Lightweight, durable keychain knife can conveniently travel with you
+- DURABLE SURVIVAL GEAR AND EQUIPMENT: Ergonomic handle with aluminum scales for corrosion resistance; lightweight, portable knife keychain designed for convenience and reliability

-- LIGHTWEIGHT DESIGN: At just over an inch, the Key Note keychain knife offers slim and secure portability; Carry with you on belt, in pocket, or on a keychain
+- COMPACT EDC DESIGN: At just over an inch, the key note offers slim and secure portability; carry this pocket knife keychain on your belt, in your pocket, or with your keys

-- WORKSITE AND CAMPING ACCESSORIES: Great for any hunter, tradesman, and the everyday carry; Perfect addition to camping essentials, backpacking gear, your toolbox, work wear, and fishing and hiking gear
+- VERSATILE CAMPING AND HIKING GEAR: Great for outdoor enthusiasts, tradesmen, and everyday carry; perfect addition to camping essentials, hiking gear, your toolbox, work wear, and fishing accessories

-- CONVENIENT SIZE: 1" blade length; 3.98 oz weight; Backed by the Gerber Guarantee, a limited lifetime warranty
+- COMPACT AND CONVENIENT: 1" blade length; 3.98 oz weight; backed by the Gerber guarantee, a limited lifetime warranty

 Editor: I recommend buying the Gerber Key Note at BladeHQ or Amazon.
 Thank you for reading.